ankitarora05/webcrawler/README.md

 ## Project Structure

-- `crawlr.js`: Main file containing the crawlr and API logic.
+- `crawler.js`: Main file containing the crawler and API logic.
 - `crawled-sites/`: Directory where the crawled content is saved.
 - `graph.json`: JSON file storing the graph of the crawled web pages and their links.